factful/ocr_testing/Readme.md

 There are a handful of steps that you need to follow to use Computer Vision -- their [quickstart guide](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/quickstarts/python-disk) spells them out, but you need to set up an Azure cloud account, set your permissions **TED: IN AZURE?** to create an application that you can get keys from and then get the subscription keys you need to actually use the API.
 The steps might seem a bit circular but you'll get there.

 **Pricing:** Your first 5000 pages each month are free.
 After that you'll pay $1.50 per thousand pages and the per-thousand page price drops again at 1,000,000 pages and at 5,000,000 pages.

 ## [OCRopus](https://github.com/tmbdev/ocropy)

 [OCRopus](https://github.com/tmbdev/ocropy) is a collection of document analysis tools that add up to functional OCR engine if you throw in a final script to stitch the `recognize` output into a text file.
-OCRopus doesn't provide geometry output -- but [Kraken](http://kraken.re/), built on
+OCRopus will output hOCR.

 OCRopus requires python 2.7 so you probably want to use `virtualenv` to install it and manage dependencies.
 We had hiccups using the installation instructions in the [Readme file](https://github.com/tmbdev/ocropy#running), but found workable [installation instructions](https://github.com/tmbdev/ocropy/issues/241) hiding in an issue.
 You'll also need to [follow some specialized instructions](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/) to get `matplotlib` running in a Python 2.7 `virutalenv`.